ORNL/DataFed/compose/README.md

 # Compose Dev environment

-The compos Dev environment is split into two different compose files.
+The compose Dev environment is split into two different compose files.
 The "core metadata services" which comprise the web server, core server and database and the "repo services" which comprise Globus Connect Server running with the authz library and the DataFed repo service.